owasp-dep-scan/dep-scan/README.md

 * Unspecified: {{ summary.UNSPECIFIED }}
 ```

-The objects available are taken from the CycloneDX \*.vdr.json BOM file generated, just have a look to the file for its full structure:
+The objects available are taken from the CycloneDX \*.vdr.json BOM file generated, just have a look at the file for its full structure:

 -   `metadata`
 -   `vulnerabilities`